Starkie/TFM-DistributedAutoadaptiveSystems/src/AutoAdaptativeSystem/MonitoringService/ApiClient/docs/MonitorApi.md

 <a name="monitormonitoridmeasurementpost"></a>
 # **MonitorMonitorIdMeasurementPost**
-> void MonitorMonitorIdMeasurementPost (Guid monitorId, MeasurementDTO measurementDTO = null)
+> void MonitorMonitorIdMeasurementPost (Guid monitorId, MeasurementDTO? measurementDTO = null)

 Registers a measurement from a monitor.